Power Up Your Business Reach with

 The following documents must be included with Form INC-22:

-Change of Registered Office outside the city but under different ROC
+Change Registered Office outside the city but under different ROC

 The company must summon an Extraordinary General Meeting (EGM) after holding a Board meeting and passing a resolution.